Remaining abortion clinics face more challenges if abortion pill limited by Texas judge - NewsBreak

 “We are unsure looking at a future where multiple forms of pregnancy loss are facing criminalization or investigation,” she said.
 “So people are going to need to be more clandestine and intentional about when they visit a doctor and disclose if they are pregnant.”

-The post Remaining abortion clinics face more challenges if abortion pill limited by Texas judge appeared first on Arkansas Advocate .
+The post Remaining abortion clinics face more challenges if abortion pill limited by Texas judge appeared first on Alabama Reflector .

 Comments / 0